 Try to find beginner classes that are held in person near where you live.
 You can look for classes at craft stores, like Michaels or JoAnns, or a local scrapbook shop.
 If you don’t have a craft store nearby, you can always check out classes online.

 My favorite place to find classes online is SkillShare.
 I’ve found tutorials on everything from Smartphone Photography to Photoshop to Beginner Watercolor classes.
-Right now they have a free trial for 2 months and you can take as many classes as you want.
+Right now they have a free trial and you can take as many classes as you want.
 It’s a good place to start for FREE!

 Step 4: Get to Know the Cricut Design Space Lingo